Sanidhyafeaturist/SyncSphere/README.md

-# User Management System
+# SyncSphere

 ## Overview
-The User Management System is a Python-based application that provides functionalities for user registration, updating, and deletion.
+The SyncSphere is a Python-based application that provides functionalities for user registration, updating, and deletion.
 It utilizes a MySQL database to store user data securely.

 ## Features
 - User registration with email and password